 Everyone at Allen Creek Family Dentistry works to ensure you have a healthy smile that lasts a lifetime.
-However, there are times when tooth extraction in Marysville may be the best option.
-Rest assured that if you or a loved one ever need to have a tooth removed, the procedure will be performed with skill and a focus on your comfort and well-being.
+However, there are times when tooth extractions in Marysville may be the best option.
+Rest assured that if you or a loved one ever needs to have a tooth removed, the procedure will be performed with skill and a focus on your comfort and well-being.
 If you have questions or would like to discuss this common procedure further, please contact our office to schedule an appointment.

-Another common reason for tooth extraction is advanced gum disease.
+- Advanced gum disease.
 In cases where a large amount of gum and bone structure has become damaged, the tooth likely cannot be preserved in place.
-If this happens, you may want to take to your dentist about replacement with dental implants.
+If this happens, you may want to talk to your dentist about replacement with dental implants.

 The dentists and their team at Allen Creek Family Dentistry know that the prospect of having a tooth removed is not pleasant.
 To make patients more comfortable, we offer oral conscious sedation.
 You can be given a mild sedative to take before the procedure so you can relax without worry before and during your appointment.

-Once the local anesthetic has taken effect, your dentist will gently pull the tooth.
+Once the local anesthetic has taken effect, your dentist will gently lift the tooth out of its socket.
 In the case of an impacted wisdom tooth, the dentist may need to divide the tooth and remove one section at a time from the bone.